antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 * [`dotnet restore` is now an implicit command](https://github.com/dotnet/announcements/issues/23).
 * .NET Core and .NET Standard projects can reference .NET Framework NuGet packages and projects.
+* The .NET Core SDK can be built from source with the source-build repo.

 ### Visual Studio